 Your citrus fruit list is another excellent source of vitamins and phytochemicals that will prevent any suggestion of a beta-carotene deficiency.
 Whether it's lime marmalade or a mandarin orange tree, they all contribute.

 Planting sweet potatoes is definitely only for the larger garden, but they actually top the list in the prevention of beta-carotene deficiency stakes.
 They don't keep as well as butternut and should be kept in the refrigerator and eaten fairly quickly.

-Carrots of course are another excellent way to prevent a beta carotene deficiency; but raw or cooked?
+Carrots of course are another excellent way to prevent a beta-carotene deficiency; but raw or cooked?

-Livny et al researched the question, comparing the bioavailability of beta-carotene from cooked and pureed vs raw and chopped carrots.
-Both in fact were a good source, but 50% more was absorbed from the cooked version of carrots.(2)
+Livny et al researched the question, comparing the bioavailability of beta-carotene from cooked vs raw carrots.
+Both in fact were a good source, but 50% more was absorbed from the boiled and pureed meal.

 A carrot smoothie is a great way to start any breakfast.

 The pepper family especially those sweet red paprikas, are the richest source of beta-carotene.
 They are very easy to grow in a mild climate though staking them can be a challenge; when in fruit, the branches are very heavy.

 We just love the sweet "punt paprika" that we got from Holland; and peppadews for a little spice.
 Both are so easy to grow in your own garden.
 Make sure your family doesn't suffer from a beta-carotene deficiency.